d-chambers/waverave/writeup/writeup.md

 We are decomposing the 2D domain in strips along the long dimension of the model.
 For example, for a grid size of (X=300 Y=600) and using two nodes, each node would have a s subdomain of (300, 300), or, accounting for padding (300 + $l$, 300 + $l$).

 After each time step, $Xl$ points need to be sent to each neighbor and the same number received, with a total transfer of $4(D-1)Xl$ floating point values, where $D$ is the number of domains.
-For example, in the following figure Domain A needs to send the region labeled A' to B so B has the correct values in its padded region fo the next time step.
+For example, in the following figure Domain A needs to send the region labeled A' to B so B has the correct values in its padded region for the next time step.
 Conversely, region B needs to send B' to A so region A has the correct padded values.
-This transfer occurs after each time step.
+This transfer occurs during each time step.

 This problem is not embarrassingly parallel because these exchanges must occur for each time step for the next time step's value to be calculated correctly.
+Hence, there can be hundreds or thousands of different point-to-point transfers throughout the simulation depending on the total time.

 Our simulations start with a homogenous (all 0s) wavefield.
 A pressure source is then ejected with a Ricker wavelet with a center frequency of 60 Hz in the center of the model.

 ![](images/ghost_region.png)

-transferred between the sub-domain borders (known as ghost regions).

 # Question 3